-Our human rights standards were developed in consultation with stakeholders, including shareholders, community groups and employees.
-During the engagement and development process, stakeholders consistently asked us to ensure that our approach to human rights was "more than words" and that our commitments would be embedded in our policies, processes, actions and decisions.
+Our human rights standards were developed in consultation with stakeholders, including external subject matter experts, shareholders, NGOs and employees.
+During the engagement and development process, our stakeholders consistently asked us to ensure that our approach to human rights was "more than words" and that our commitments would be embedded in our policies, processes, actions and decisions.

-Practical actions we have taken to improve our understanding and management of human-rights-related issues and opportunities in our business include:
+Practical actions we have taken to improve our understanding and management of human-rights-related issues and opportunities in our business include having:

-- Published Frequently Asked Questions (FAQs) on our Intranet and anz.com to provide practical, user friendly guidance to our staff on our Business and Human Rights commitments (more detail below) and external transparency about that guidance; - Set public targets to employ more people from under-represented and disadvantaged communities across our business;

-- Established occupational health, safety and wellbeing plans for all countries in our network; - Established robust governance systems to enable fast and effective identification and remediation of human rights issues, in particular through our Group Reputation Risk Committee; - Continued our long-term commitment to help improve financial capability and inclusion among disadvantaged communities; and - Supporting the OECD Guidelines for Multinational Enterprises, applying the Equator Principles and our own sensitive sector policies to all project finance transactions.
+- Updated our standard to reflect the release of the United Nations Principles on Business and Human Rights (detail in the paragraph below); - Published Frequently Asked Questions (FAQs) translations on our Intranet and anz.com to provide practical, user friendly guidance to all our staff on our Business and Human Rights commitments.
+The documents are also on ANZ.com to provide external transparency about that guidance; - Set public targets to employ more people from under-represented and disadvantaged communities across our business; - Established robust governance systems to enable fast and effective identification and remediation of human rights issues, in particular through our Group Reputation Risk Committee; - Continued our long-term commitment to help improve financial capability and inclusion among disadvantaged communities; and - Supported the OECD Guidelines for Multinational Enterprises, applied the Equator Principles and our own sensitive sector policies to all project finance transactions.